-- 1. Some KPIs are closely related to human sentience (aesthetics, haptics, taste, etc.).
+- Some KPIs are closely related to human sentience (aesthetics, haptics, taste, etc.).
 Studies aiming at gaining information on these quantities typically rely on market research and other empirical methods that involve human subjects; such indicators are referred to as subjective KPIs (mmto:subjective_kpi).
 Obversely, an objective KPI (mmto:objective_kpi) can be determined by a standardized process, e.g., a measurement, experiment, or simulation, the result of which (assuming that it is conducted correctly) does not depend on the person that carries it out. - 2.
 An objective KPI is technological (mmto:technological_kpi) if it is observed or measured within a technical or experimental process, referring directly to properties of the real product or manufacturing process; properties of a model, which are determined by simulation, are computational KPIs (mmto:computational_kpi).

-The distinction between subjective and objective KPIs is similar to that between critical-to-customer (CTC) and critical-to-quality (CTQ) measures [13, 19, 23].
+The distinction between subjective and objective KPIs is similar to that between critical-to-customer and critical-to-quality measures [13, 24, 29].
 The formulation given above, however, is more closely related to concepts from the EMMO.
-Due to its foundation on Peircean semiotics [22], it is straightforward in the EMMO to categorize signs by the way in which their in-
+Due to its foundation on Peircean semiotics [28], it is straightforward in the EMMO to categorize signs by the way in which their interpretation depends on the subjective impression of an interpreter or observer [14, 21].
+In particular, the same distinction is made in EMMO version 1.0.0 alpha 2 [14, 17].
+Accordingly, this approach is best amenable to a prospective alignment of the MMTO with the EMMO and the approach to interoperability guided by the EMMC.